kw510/go-grpc/README.md

 # Why
 As of current, gRPC status codes are not carried via the `fmt.Errorf` function, nor can you override the code later.
 If you try to do it as of now, using the sample above, this is the best you can achieve:

+Update: I found out there are carried via `fmt.Errorf` function :tada: This wrapper lib will just remove the code from the error message to make it look pretty.
+It loses the history of the code, but at least its nice to look at :wink:
 ```go
 s := status.New(codes.DeadlineExceeded, "error message")
 fmt.Println(s)